3 Spatial data operations

 dtype: bool

-Note that although the second point is more than 0.2 units of distance from the nearest vertex of poly, it is still selected when the distance is set to 0.2.
-This is because distance is measured to the nearest edge, in this case the part of the the polygon that lies directly above point 2 in Figure Figure 3.4.
-We can verify the actual distance between the second point and the polygon is 0.13, as follows:
+Note that although point 1 is more than 0.2 units of distance from the nearest vertex of poly, it is still selected when the distance is set to 0.2.
+This is because distance is measured to the nearest edge, in this case, the part of the polygon that lies directly above point 2 in Figure Figure 3.4.
+We can verify that the actual distance between point 1 and the polygon is 0.13, as follows.

 points.iloc[1].distance(poly.iloc[0])